-In April 2015, the FASB issued Accounting Standards Update ("ASU") 2015-03, Interest - Imputation of Interest (Topic 835): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
+In April 2015, the FASB issued Accounting Standards Update ("ASU") 2015-03, Interest - Imputation of Interest (Topic 835): Simplifying the Presentation of Debt Issuance Costs.
 ASU 2015-03 requires companies to present debt issuance costs related to a recognized debt liability in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 Debt issuance costs related to lines of credit are not required to be deducted from the carrying amount of that debt liability.

-Public companies are required to apply ASU 2015-03 retrospectively for interim and annual reporting periods beginning after December 15, 2015.
-The Company has adopted this standard for the interim period ended March 31, 2016.

-As a result, deferred financing costs of \$1,947,572 as of December 31, 2015 related to the Convertible Senior Notes are now presented as a reduction to the Convertible Senior Notes in the Condensed Consolidated Statements of Assets and Liabilities.
+Public companies are required to apply FASB ASU 2015-03 retrospectively for interim and annual reporting periods beginning after December 15, 2015.
+The Company has adopted this standard beginning with the interim period ended March 31, 2016.
+As a result, deferred financing costs of \$1,947,572 as of December 31, 2015 related to the Convertible Senior Notes are now presented as a direct reduction to the Convertible Senior Notes in the Condensed Consolidated Statements of Assets and Liabilities.
 In prior periods, these deferred debt financing costs had been presented as assets on the Condensed Consolidated Statements of Assets and Liabilities.
-The unamortized balances of debt issuance costs related to the Credit Facility remain in Deferred financing costs on the Condensed Consolidated Statements of Assets and Liabilities.
-The unamortized balances of debt issuance costs related to the Credit Facility remain in Deferred financing costs on the Condensed Consolidated Statements of Assets and Liabilities.
-Refer to "Note 1 - Nature of Operations and Significant Accounting Policies - Deferred Financing Costs" and "Note 9 - Long Term Liabilities" to our condensed consolidated financial statements as of March 31, 2016 for further detail.
+The unamortized balances of debt issuance costs related to the Credit Facility remain in "Deferred financing costs" on the Condensed Consolidated Statements of Assets and Liabilities.
+Refer to "- Deferred Financing Costs" above and "Note 9 - Long-Term Liabilities" for further detail.

-On January 1, 2016, the Company adopted ASU 2015-02, Amendments to the Consolidation Analysis (ASC 810), which amends the guidance for determining whether an entity is a variable interest entity ("VIE").
+On January 1, 2016, the Company adopted ASU 2015-02, Amendments to the Consolidation Analysis (ASC 8510), which amends the guidance for determining whether an entity is a variable interest entity.
 ASU 2015-02 eliminates the separate consolidation guidance for limited partnerships and, with it, the presumption that a general partner should consolidate a limited partnership.
 In addition, ASU 2015-02 changes the guidance for determining if fee arrangements qualify as variable interests and the effect fee arrangements have on the determination of the primary beneficiary.
 Adoption of ASU 2015-02 did not affect the consolidation analysis for any of the Company's investments.